nosamanuel/nosamanuel.github.io/_posts/2014-02-08-destructuring-bind-in-python.markdown

 ### Batteries Not Included

-Python does have some nice ways to destructure iterables in the form of [unpacking](http://robert-lujo.com/post/40871820711/python-destructuring), but nothing that's meant to destructure objects by named attributes.
+Python already has some nice ways to destructure iterables in the form of [unpacking](http://robert-lujo.com/post/40871820711/python-destructuring), but nothing that's meant to destructure objects by named attributes.

-It *does* have a certain brand of destructuring bind in its `import` mechanism:
+It also has a certain brand of destructuring bind in its `import` mechanism:

     from module import a, b

-So in theory, you could something like the following:
+So in theory, you could do something like the following:

     import sys
     sys.modules['user'] = user